 Some notes to set up the audio capture correctly as these seem to be scattered over the internet.

 First off, mute the capture for all inputs but the jack you connected the receiver to so only the correct input is enabled.
-On OpenELEC it seems like all inputs are muted by default so you only need to unmute the correct input from within /storage/.config/autostart.sh:
+On OpenELEC it seems like all inputs are muted by default so you only need to unmute the correct input from within /storage/.config/autostart.sh

-# Set the volume of the capture
+# Select the correct input channel amixer set "Capture",0 cap # Set the volume of the capture amixer set "Capture",0 20

-In case you wonder which channel is the correct one or how loud it should be, use arecord.
+.
 You most likely will not have this program on OpenELEC but it is in fact identical to ‘aplay’: create a symlink to ‘aplay’ called ‘arecord’ and you are good to go.

 Use ‘arecord’ to display the volume of the incoming signal (using the builtin VU), tweak to whatever your system needs: